Endava/cats/README.md

 `mvn clean package`

 This will output a `cats.jar` file in the current directory.
 The file is an executable JAR that will run in Linux environments.
-Just run `chmod 755 cats.jar` to make the file executable.
+Just run `chmod +x cats.jar` to make the file executable.

 # Available commands
 To list all available commands, run: